Apply or Renew

 Becoming a Member for the First Time

-The Membership Application is completed the first time you apply to The Nevada Registry for Career Ladder placement.
-After your application is processed, you will receive a Certificate of Achievement stating your level on the Career Ladder based on your documented formal education and experience (up to 4000 hours).
-Your certificate will expire on a yearly basis.
-Use the Career Ladder Placement Checklist to help ensure that your application is complete when submitted (incomplete applications will be returned).
+Complete the Membership Application the first time you apply to The Nevada Registry for Career Ladder placement.
+After your application is processed, you will access your membership certificate from within your Online Portal.
+Your certificate will include your level on the Career Ladder* based on your documented formal education and experience (up to 4000 hours) and will be valid for one year.
+Use the Career Ladder Placement Checklist at the back of the Membership Application as a guide to ensure that your application is complete when submitted (incomplete applications will be recycled after a specified period of time).

 Career Development Files